2024

 Worcestershire Acute Hospitals NHS Trust

-Concerns summary The patient experienced multiple falls in hospital, with risk assessments completed but no documented falls prevention measures put in place.
+Concerns summary (AI summary) The patient experienced multiple falls in hospital, with risk assessments completed but no documented falls prevention measures put in place.
 There was no evidence that steps have been taken to ensure proper documentation and consideration of these measures.

 All Responded